 Selling, general and administrative expense increased \$1.7 million, or 62%, for the three months ended March 29, 2008 compared to the three months ended March 31, 2007.
-The increase relates to a \$0.8 million increase for accounting and consulting services, a \$0.4 million increase in compensation costs due to increased head count, a \$0.1 million increase in advertising and promotions and a \$0.1 million increase in facilities allocation.
-Selling, general and administrative expense for 2007 increased by \$3.2 million, or 33%, compared to 2006, primarily due to increased compensation costs of \$1.7 million due mostly to an increase in headcount and a \$0.5 million increase in stock-based compensation over 2006, an increase of \$1.4 million in spending primarily for accounting and legal services, \$0.3 million resulting from increased advertising and promotions, and \$0.2 million attributable to increased supplies for customer demonstrations.
-However, this increase was partially offset by a decrease of \$0.4 million due to fewer patent filings.
-Selling, general administrative expense for 2006 increased by \$1.7 million, or 22%, compared to 2005, primarily due to increased compensation costs of \$1.1 million due to an increase in headcount, \$0.4 million due to the filing of additional patents, \$0.1 million from increased advertising and promotions, and \$0.1 million attributable to increased supplies for customer demonstrations.
-We expect selling, general and administrative expense, including stock-based compensation, to significantly increase in 2008 and future periods as we continue to grow our sales, technical support, marketing and administrative headcount, support increased product sales, broaden our customer base and incur additional costs to support the growth in our business.
+The increase relates to a \$0.6 million increase for accounting and consulting services, a \$0.6 million increase in compensation costs due to increased head count, a \$0.2 million increase in patent filings and a \$0.1 million increase in supplies.
+Selling, general and administrative expense for 2007 increased by \$3.2 million, or 33%, compared to 2006, primarily due to increased or primarily for accounting and legal services, \$0.3 million resulting from increased advertising and promotions, and \$0.2 million attributable to increased supplies for customer demonstrations.
+However, this increase was partially offset by a decrease of \$0.6 million due to fewer patent filings.
+Selling, general administrative expense in headcount, an increase in headcount, an increase of \$0.6 million in spending primarily due to increased compensation costs of \$1.1 million due to an increase in headcount, an increase in \$0.6 million in spending primarily for accounting and legal services, and \$0.4 million due to the filing of additional patents.
+We expect selling, general and administrative expense, including stock-based compensation, to significantly increase in 2008 and future periods as we continue to grow our sales, technical support, marketing and administrative headcount, support increased product sales, broaden our customer base and incur additional costs to support the growt in our business.